safarzadehsbeengood/nano-music/README.md

-# 🎵 Self-Hosted Music Streaming App
+# 🎵 Nano - a self-hosted music streaming app

 A modern, self-hosted music streaming platform built with Next.js that lets you stream your personal music collection from anywhere.
 Think Spotify, but for your own music files.